jcoester/winget.lnk/README.md

 ![Custom Demo](images/Demo-No.gif)

-Made for all no-nonsense lovers ❤️
+Made with ❤️ for simplicity.